swmill/Springboard-Capstone/README.md

 We have selected option 2 as our path forward.

 ## Dataset for Consideration
-I choose the UCI Machine Learning Repository for the datasets.
+I chose the UCI Machine Learning Repository for the datasets.
 Those data are available [here](http://archive.ics.uci.edu/ml/index.php).

 1. Car Evaluation - Informed Decision Tool for Consumers